-counterparty risk requirement

-has the meaning given in Table 5.2.3(5)(c) (Counterparty risk requirement).
+counterparty risk requirement customer customer investment has the meaning given in Table 5.2.3(5)(c) (Counterparty risk requirement).

-customer customer investment see the meaning given to the term in the Glossary means an investment, or a document of title or a certificate or other record evidencing title to an investment, (other than an investment falling within articles 83, 84 and 85 of the RAO) which is legally or beneficially owned by a customer of a firm.
+customer transaction EEA parent EIB see the meaning given to the term in the Glossary means an investment, or a document of title or a certificate or other record evidencing title to an investment, (other than an investment falling within articles 83, 84 and 85 of the RAO) which is legally or beneficially owned by a customer of a firm. does not include an own account transaction.